The Ukraine-Russia War’s Impact on the Supply Chain: Why MRO Optimization is a Top Priority

 Working with various suppliers could lead to varying degrees of product quality.
 So more companies are now building their factories and managing the MRO and supply ecosystem themselves to be as productive and quality-driven as possible.

-Gear up for MRO Materials Management
+Gear up for Top MRO Materials Management from Suppliers

 With inflation and risk skyrocketing to record levels, optimizing MRO should now be a top priority for organizations – unplanned downtime can be catastrophic.
 In particular, MRO materials management is ideal as a primer for methods that can be applied to both Raw/Direct and Finished Goods, helping build network resiliency in a sustainable phased approach.